eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 applications together.
 With DDS, the system decoupling is bi-dimensional, in both space and time.

-Space-decoupling derives from the fact that applications do not need to, either knows the identity of the data produced (or consumers) nor their logical or their physical location in the network.
+Space-decoupling derives from the fact that applications do not need to know the identity of the data produced or consumed, nor their logical or a physical location in the network.
 Under the hood, DDS runs a zero-configuration, interoperable discovery protocol that searches matching data readers and data writes that are interested in the same data topic.